 Q. Will this ride be hard and long enough for me?

-A. Our Tuesday (easier) rides typically cover twelve to fifteen miles of roads and wooded trails in about two hours; they avoid hills and rough trails.
-Rides on Mondays, Thursdays, and Friday are a little more aggressive.
+A. Our Monday (easier) rides typically cover twelve to fifteen miles of roads and paths in about two hours; they avoid hills and rough trails.
+Rides on Friday are a little more aggressive.
 They typically go further further, fifteen to twenty miles, climb and descend whatever’s in the way, and occasionally tackle off road stretches as difficult as what hardened mountain bike people would probably classify as “novice” trails.
 So, recalling that we're talking mountain bikes and hybrids here, it’s still possible to get a decent, if not a killer, workout on these rides.

 Q. If I can't keep up, should I turn around and go back?